rumkit/Sortzilla/README.md

 # Description

-Sortzilla is a CLI tool that is able to generate text files of a specefic format and sort them.
+Sortzilla is a CLI tool that is able to generate text files of a specific format and sort them.
 The tool supports large files (above 100GB).

 The format is a simple text with each line containing number part and text part, e.g.